Last week I fired my accountant. He wasn’t just my accountant — he’s also my father-in-law (make note I waited until AFTER the holidays.)

 Want more advice like this?

-Here's something I wrote that I think you'll like, "The Secret To Nurturing Relationships With Your Freelancing Leads"
+Here's something I wrote that I think you'll like, "How To Better Manage Your Freelancing Business"